Kevin Yoder: 2018

 Through three quarters of 2017, Yoder had raised more money than any other congressional candidate in Kansas history up to that point in an election cycle.

 In the November 2018 general election, he was defeated by Democrat Sharice Davids who raised almost $1 million more than Yoder.
 Davids won 53.3% of the vote to Yoder's 44.2%, with Libertarian Chris Clemmons winning the remaining 2.5%.

 Tenure

 Yoder was a Co-Chairman of the Bipartisan Congressional Civility Caucus, Cancer Caucus, Deaf Caucus, and Beef Caucus.

 In 2012, Yoder and Missouri Democratic Representative Emanuel Cleaver were jointly awarded the Consensus Civility award for their respectful and bipartisan efforts to work with members of both political parties.
-In 2017, the two representatives penned a guest column on remaining united to CNN in response to the Congressional baseball shooting that left House Majority Whip Steve Scalise gravely injured.
+In 2017, the two representatives penned a CNN guest column on remaining united in response to the Congressional baseball shooting that left House Majority Whip Steve Scalise gravely injured.

 In May 2018, Yoder became chairman of the Subcommittee on Homeland Security.